-An investment property is derecognized upon disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from the disposal.
+An investment properties is derecognized upon disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from the disposal.
 Any gain or loss arising on derecognition of the property (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in profit or loss in the period in which the property is derecognized.

 s.
-Intangible assets - Are recognized in the accompanying balance sheets only if they can be identified, provide future economic benefits and control exists over such assets.
+Intangible assets - Intangible assets are recognized in the accompanying consolidated statement of financial position only if they can be identified, provide future economic benefits and control exists over such assets.
 Intangible assets with an indefinite useful life are not amortized and the carrying value of these assets is subject to annual impairment testing, and intangible assets with a defined useful life are amortized systematically based on the best estimate of their useful life, determined in accordance with the expected future economic benefits.
 The useful life, residual value and amortization method are subject to annual impairment assessment; any change is recorded on a prospective basis.